Physical Therapy for Arthritis

 Many people don’t realize that “arthritis” is a broad term that encompasses more than 100 diseases and conditions affecting the joints.
 The most common type of arthritis is osteoarthritis, which occurs when the cartilage that cushions the ends of bones in your joints gradually deteriorates.
 Over time, joints can lose strength, and pain and stiffness may become chronic.
 In the United States, about a quarter of all adults have arthritis, making it a leading cause of work-related disability.

 Part of the reason why people with arthritis have stiff joints is because they avoid the movements that can increase pain.
 However, by not moving arthritic joints, the stiffness and pain will only worsen.
-Therefore, physical therapy can be extremely beneficial for patients with arthritis.
-At Lexington Rehab Center, we offer physical therapy treatments that can help our arthritis patients preserve joint function and increase mobility and quality of life.
+Therefore, physical therapy for arthritic knees, hips, or other joints can be extremely beneficial for patients with arthritis.
+At Lexington Rehab Center, we offer physical therapy for arthritis that can help our arthritis patients preserve joint function and increase mobility and quality of life.

 By working alongside an experienced physical therapist, you can expect to: